parautenbach/TeamCity-HipChat-Notifier/README.md

 # Change log

+## Version 0.7.2
+* Update: Recently released HipChat client went accord with API changes.
+This is an update to work against the new API (#35).

 ## Version 0.7.1
 * Bug: Notify on first success or failure events wasn't taking branches into account (#34).